HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 Though the burning pain carved itself into him, his rage remained undeterred.

-“You’ve got one thing correct.
-This isn’t a death sentence at all.
-Really, it’s a festive gift to savor down to the last drop.
-No matter how long the exile, I’ll spend as much time as I need to make those mountains up north crumble to my feet.
+“Thanks for the extension, *Mother*.
+I'll make sure to savor that festive gift to the last drop.
+No matter how long this exile lasts, I’ll spend as much time as I need to make those mountains up north crumble to my feet.
 And once that’s finished…you and the rest of this kingdom better be ready.”

 He shoved Beatrice to the side and made his way to the door.